John Sedgwick: Death

 Sedgwick died at the beginning of the Battle of Spotsylvania Court House, on May 9, 1864.
-His corps was probing skirmish lines ahead of the left flank of Confederate defenses and he was directing artillery placements.
+His corps was probing skirmish lines ahead of the left flank of Confederate defenses, and he was directing artillery placements.
 Confederate sharpshooters were about 1000 yd away, and their shots caused members of his staff, infantrymen from the 87th Pennsylvania and 14th New Jersey, and artillerymen from the 1st Massachusetts, to duck for cover.
 Sedgwick strode around in the open and was quoted as saying, "What?
 Men dodging this way for single bullets?
 What will you do when they open fire along the whole line?"
-Although ashamed, his men continued to flinch and he said, "Why are you dodging like this?
+Although ashamed, his men continued to flinch, and he said, "Why are you dodging like this?
 They couldn't hit an elephant at this distance."

-Reports that he never finished the sentence are apocryphal, although the line was among his last words.
+Reports that Sedgwick never finished the sentence are apocryphal, although the sentence was certainly among his last words.
 He was shot by a Whitworth rifle bullet moments later under the left eye and mortally wounded.
-His chief of staff Martin T. McMahon said that the sharpshooters' bullets were flying all around, making whistling noises, and "The same shrill whistle closing with a dull, heavy stroke interrupted me, and I remember distinctly that I commenced to say 'General, they are firing explosive bullets.' when his face turned slowly to me, and blood spurting from his left cheek under the eye in a steady stream, brought to me the first knowledge of our great disaster.
+His chief of staff Martin T. McMahon said that sharpshooters' bullets were flying around making whistling noises, and that "the same shrill whistle closing with a dull, heavy stroke interrupted me, and I remember distinctly that I commenced to say 'General, they are firing explosive bullets.' when his face turned slowly to me, and blood spurting from his left cheek under the eye in a steady stream, brought to me the first knowledge of our great disaster.
 He fell in my direction and I was so close to him that my effort to support him failed, and I went to the ground with him."
-Corps medical personnel were immediately summoned, but Sedgwick never regained consciousness and continued to bleed out for some time, until his hair was soaked with blood.
+Corps medical personnel were immediately summoned, but Sedgwick never regained consciousness and continued to bleed out until his hair was soaked with blood.

 Sedgwick was the highest-ranking general officer in the US Volunteers to be killed in the war.
-Although Major General James B. McPherson was in command of an army at the time of his death and Sedgwick of a corps, Sedgwick had the most senior rank by date of all major generals killed.
+Although Major General James B. McPherson was in command of an army at the time of his death and Sedgwick only of a corps, Sedgwick had the most senior rank by date of all major generals killed.
 However, McPherson was a brigadier general in the Regular Army and outranked Sedgwick, who was a colonel.
-Upon hearing of his death, Lt.
-Gen. Ulysses S. Grant, flabbergasted by the news, repeatedly asked, "Is he really dead?"
+Upon hearing of his death, Lieutenant General Ulysses S. Grant, shocked by the news, reportedly asked of Sedgwick "is he really dead?"